confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 --8<-- "docs/shared/connect.md"

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-This connector will source that data into a Kafka topic and can be stream processed in ksqlDB.
+This recipe assumes that you have merchant data stored in a SQL database.
+The merchant data includes geolocation information which will be used to match with the stream of location data from a users device.
+First, deploy a source connector that will read the merchant data into a Kafka topic and can be stream processed in ksqlDB.

 ```json
 --8<-- "docs/real-time-analytics/location-based-alerting/source.json"